mdunisch/lololodash/exercises/9_todo_template/problem.md

 Javascript.
 Isn't that awesome?

-As a second parameter, `template()` accepts a options object.
+As a second parameter, `template()` accepts an options object.
 One of the options I really like and want to show you is `option.imports`.
 With `options.imports`, you can define an object to describe values to import into the template as local variables.